Complex projective structures with Schottky holonomy: A characterization of good structures by grafting

-\begin{lemma} There is a multiarc $A$ on $F$ such that:\\ (i) each arc of $A$ connects distinct punctures of $F$, and \\ (ii) for each $i$, there are exactly $\dl_i $ arcs of $A$ ending at $p_i$. \end{lemma}
+\begin{lemma} There is a multiarc $A$ on $F$ such that\\ (i) each arc of $A$ connects distinct punctures of $F$, and \\ (ii) for each $i \in \{ 1,2, \dt, n \}$, there are exactly $\dl_i $ arcs of $A$ ending at $p_i$. \end{lemma}

-The following claim implies Lemma \ref{multiarc} (see also \cite{Kuperberg-96}): \begin{claim} Let $X$ be an $n$-gon.
-Set $e_1, e_2, \dt, e_n$ to be the edges of $X$, listed in a cyclic order.
-For each $i = 1,2, \dt, n$, choose $\dl_i$ distinct marked points in the interior of $e_i$, i.e.\ $e_i$ minus its end points.
+The following claim implies Lemma \ref{multiarc} (c.f. \cite{Kuperberg-96}): \begin{claim} Let $X$ be an $n$-gon, and let $e_1, e_2, \dt, e_n$ denote its edges in a cyclic order.
+For each edge $e_i$, choose $\dl_i$ distinct marked points in its interior.
 Then, there exists a multiarc $A'$ properly embedded in $X$ such that each arc of $A'$ connects marked points on different edges of $X$ and each marked point is an end of exactly one arc of $A'$. \end{claim}